byronscodes/byronscodes/README.md

 # Welcome to my GitHub Profile!

-- My name is Byron Streit and I am a junior in Computer Science
+- My name is Byron Streit and I am a senior in Computer Science
 - I attend Virginia Tech and will graduate in May 2026

 ## Skills